What Is Financial Projection?

 - It helps the management establish targets and establish early warning signs related to business performance.

-- It provides summarized information to the stakeholder in the absence of financial statements and if they wish they can ask the business to present detailed financial projections to see whether the business has the intent to meet their business targets.
+- It provides summarized information to the stakeholder in the absence of financial statements.
+If they wish, they can ask the business to present detailed financial projections to see whether the company intends to meet its business targets.

-This has been a guide to Financial Projection and its definition.
-Here we discuss how to do step by step financial projection along with importance and benefits.
+This has been a guide to what is Financial Projection.
+We explain it with example, how to make it, its differences with financial forecast & importance.
 You may learn more about financing from the following articles –